 Where to eat frogs in Ho Chi Minh City:

 Address: 371D Nguyen Canh Chan Street, District 1

 The original version of this unusual Vietnamese food consists of fried tofu, rice vermicelli, and shrimp paste.
-It is the simplicity of ingredients and the paste making the dish one of the most popular Vietnamese dishes.
-Until now, some locals still find the fermented shrimp paste’s smell unpleasant, while the others quickly get addicted to the intense flavors pairing the tofu with the cut noodle.
-A food lover would add some drops of kumquat, some chili, and sugar, and mixed all together in the paste to a desired tase.
+The ingredients’ simplicity and the paste make the dish one of the most famous Vietnamese dishes.
+Until now, some locals still find the fermented shrimp paste’s smell unpleasant, while others quickly get addicted to the intense flavors, pairing the tofu with the cut noodles.
+A food lover would add some drops of kumquat, chili, and sugar and mix them all together in the past to a desired taste.
 The shrimp paste is salty, a little sweet and sour, and a bit spicy; all flavors in a small bowl of sauce!

-In many restaurants and stalls these days, the noodles can be served with steamed pork belly, rice pork nuggets or grilled fish.
-Don’t forget to pair Bun Dau Mam Tom with some Vietnamese herbs, such as mint leaves, perilla, sawtooth herb, and cucumber to thoroughly enjoy this delicious and unique Vietnamese food.
+The noodles can be served in many restaurants and stalls with steamed pork belly, rice pork nuggets or grilled fish.
+Don’t forget to pair Bun Dau Mam Tom with some Vietnamese herbs, such as mint leaves, perilla, sawtooth herb, and cucumber to enjoy this delicious and unique Vietnamese food.